-Similar to Emily Short's Galatea ("Best of Show" winner in the 2001 IF Art Show), Redemption is a conversation-driven game that uses dialog to unravel a mystery.
-Also similar to Galatea, Redemption's strongest point is the writing.
-The conversation is always engaging, and the plot is expertly revealed through dialog trees.
+Similar to Emily Short's Galatea ("Best of Show" winner in the 2001 show), Redemption uses sheer dialog to unravel a mystery.
+Similarly to Galatea, Redemption's strongest point is the writing.
+The conversation is always engaging, and the plot is expertly unfurled bit by bit.
 Redemption uses a hybrid of the conventional ASK/TELL system and a more simplified version of Emily Short's menu-based system, i.e. you are given a list of topics to talk about rather than actual quotes, and the result is effective and versatile.

 Reviewed by: Underdogs